 If there's anything else I can provide to help in the decision-making process, I'd be happy to do so.
 Thank you again for your time!

-Now that you've reviewed some templates, let's discuss the basic ingredients that made up each letter.
+Now that you've reviewed some samples, let's discuss the basic ingredients that made up each letter.
 Below, you'll find some writing tips, some general tips, and some dos and don'ts.

 Before you sit down to write, consider the writing tips below.
 They'll help you take the thoughts floating around in your mind and mold them into an eloquent note.